Close contact advice

 If you have COVID-19 symptoms and test negative using a rapid antigen test, you need to get a PCR test to confirm your result.

-What if I test positive while in quarantine?
+What if I test positive and have COVID-19?

-If you test positive using a rapid antigen test, you must:
+If you test positive to COVID-19, you must:

-- isolate for 10 days from the day you had a positive result
+- isolate for 7 days from the day your positive test was taken.

 - notify your close contacts that you have tested positive.

-If you get a PCR test and receive a positive COVID-19 test result, you will receive your result by a SMS or phone call from SA Health and/or the laboratory.
+If you get a PCR test and receive a positive COVID-19 test result, you will receive your result by a text message from SA Health and/or the laboratory.

 If you test positive, you do not need to get your remaining required COVID-19 tests.